 The Cannon Group, Inc. was an American movie studio that operated many companies, including Cannon Films.
 It was founded in 1967 by investors Dennis Friedland and Christopher C. "Chris" Dewey and specialized in many low- and medium-budget films.
 They additionally owned cinema chains in Europe (including in the UK) and Israel and a home video label.
-The company is most well known throughout its heyday of the 1980s under the leadership of Israeli-born producers Menahem Golan and Yoram Globus, heretofore known as "Golan-Globus".
+The company is most well known throughout its heyday of the 1980s under the leadership of Israeli-born producers Menahem Golan and Yoram Globus, colloquially known as "Golan-Globus".

 In the early years, under the leadership of Friedland and Dewey, the Cannon Group was a tightly run organization, producing exploitation films on very low budgets and sometimes No Budget.
 Films had their budgets capped at no more than $300,000.
 After the Sleeper Hit Joe, throughout The '70s the company lost money from unsuccessful films whose descriptions often resembled softcore pornography.
 With these issues, it would become apparent that Friedland and Dewey would have to sell their studio.